mhofherr/TaskPaperManager/README.md

 * sanitize the tags: bring the tags in a fixed order; detection malformed/missing tags
 * support pgp/mime for sending encrypted emails (to support encrypted html emails)
 * provide a pypi package
-* Technical: change to sqlite in-memory database for data management

 ## Current limitations